 His college coach thought he was such a complete athlete that he sometimes “seems to float over the ground when he runs.”
 When asked to pick the greatest athletic achievement of the past 150 years in 2006, the University of Central Florida’s professor of sports history, Richard Crepeau, chose Jesse Owens at the 1935 Big Ten meet.
 Ohio State’s current track and field stadium is named the Jesse Owens Memorial Stadium.

 Jesse Owens continued his sensational college form onto a worldwide stage at the 1936 Summer Olympics in Berlin, Germany.
-On August 3rd, Owens won the 100 meter sprint in 10.3 seconds, beating his teammate Ralph Metcalfe and Tinus Osendarp of the Netherlands.
+On August 3rd, Owens won the 100-meter sprint in 10.3 seconds, beating his teammate Ralph Metcalfe, as well as Tinus Osendarp of the Netherlands.
 He finished one-tenth and two-tenths ahead of them, respectively.
 A day later, his long jump of 26 feet and five inches took home another gold medal.
 He credits Luz Long, his German rival, for offering him advice that led to the win.
-His time of 20.7 seconds was good enough to win the 200 meter sprint event, while he also took home gold at the 4 x 100 meter sprint relay.
+His time of 20.7 seconds was good enough to win the 200-meter sprint event, while he also took home gold at the 4 x 100-meter sprint relay.
 Owens and his three teammates set a world record of 39.8 seconds.